DarkTina/Colab-Torrent-To-GGDrive-Batch-Download/README.md

   ```
 ### 3. Upload the Torrent files to the "Torrents" folder. ###
 ### 4. NOTE ###
-Version 2.1 Important update for "folder-type torrent", "multiple files torrents"
+>Version 2.1 Important update for "folder-type torrent", "multiple files torrents".
+>
-Files that are 100% downloaded will be moved to Google Drive immediately.
+>Files that are 100% downloaded will be moved to Google Drive immediately.
 Your Colab storage will be freed up quickly.